 Curation and Production︰Felix Chan (陳偉基)

-Performance Workshop Tutor: Ceci Chan (陳秄沁)
+Co-director and Performance Workshop Tutor: Ceci Chan (陳秄沁)

 If you are interested to join as volunteer for the above posts, please register with the following link: (insert registration link and QR code)

 Active in Hong Kong and German Theatre.
 Playwright, Director, Educator.
 Artistic Director of Reframe Theatre.
 Lecturer (Dramaturgy) of Hong Kong Academy for Performing Arts.
 Elected Council Member and the Chairman of Literary Art of Hong Kong Arts Development Council.
 One of the hosts of Literature Night of RTHK TV talk show.
 Graduated from the University of Hong Kong, majoring in English Literature; the Chinese University of Hong Kong, MA in Sociology; Royal Holloway, University of London, MA in Playwriting (pass with distinction).

 His play A Concise History of future China (the first part of Posthuman Journey) is selected by 2016 Berliner Festspiele Theatertreffen Stuckemart as one of the five theatre works presented.
 It is the first ethnic Chinese play ever selected and premiered in Hong Kong New Vision Festival 2016.
 The German Premiere was produced by The Staatsschauspiel Saarbrücken in 2021.

 His recent works include A Poem in Jail (Tai Kwun, Immersive Theatre), How to present the love life of Hong Kong people to Aliens (HK premiere, Taiwan’s tour version, Pandemic version), Flow of time & Stream of consciousness (Hong Kong Fringe Club, Immersive Theatre) and Goldfish of Berlin, etc.